President Trump and first lady test positive for COVID-19

 WASHINGTON (AP) — President Donald Trump and first lady Melania Trump have tested positive for the coronavirus, the president tweeted early Friday.

 Trump’s positive test comes just hours after the White House announced that senior aide Hope Hicks came down with the virus after traveling with the president several times this week.
-Trump was last seen by reporters returning to the White House on Thursday evening and looked to be in good health.
 Trump is 74 years old, putting him at higher risk of serious complications from a virus that has now killed more than 200,000 people nationwide.

-“Tonight, @FLOTUS and I tested positive for COVID-19.
-We will begin our quarantine and recovery process immediately.
-We will get through this TOGETHER!”
-Trump tweeted.

 Trump announced late Thursday that he and first lady Melania Trump were beginning a “quarantine process” after Hicks came down with the virus, though it wasn’t clear what that entailed.
 It can take days for an infection to be detectable by a test.